murex/mikado-testbuilders-kata/docs/3_Building_Test_Data.md

 Use the test data-builder to instantiate your objects in the test.

-Make sure your project keeps building all the time.
-Notice every time you have something useful.

-### Use Mikado Method to setup data for a test on Report Generator (advanced)
+### Use Test-Data-Builders to setup the data for a test on Report Generator (advanced)

 If you have the time, repeat the same exercise with the test on [ReportGenerator](../java/src/main/java/com/murex/tbw/report/ReportGenerator.java)